 Individual and Integration Restriction

 The disability manifests itself in individual limitations as well as obstacles in performing activities in and participation in society (World Health Organization, 2001).
 These limitations mainly act as a brake on individual development and integration into social life.
 Disability is about the body and mind, the individual and the personality.
 There are more and more people with disabilities who plan their own care, want to process and research their disability themselves.
-The scientific discipline of Disability Studies or Disability Studies conducts research, using the experience of experts, into the living situation and perception of people with disabilities.
+The scientific discipline of Disability Studies or Safety Studies conducts research, using the experience of experts, into the living situation and perception of people with disabilities.